Mental Health And Depression: How To Help A Friend With Depression

 Living with someone who has depression or having a friend in your life who has depression can be difficult for you.
 You may be upset that your friend is going through a hard time.
 Or you may feel helpless if you’re not sure how to respond.

 Research suggests that online therapy can help alleviate the mental health concerns of those who provide care to others.
-For example, in one study, researchers found that online therapy reduced symptoms of stress, anxiety, and depression in participants, who looked after individuals experiencing physical or mental illness.
-The study also notes the increased availability provided by online therapy platforms.
+For example, in one study, researchers found that online therapy reduced symptoms of stress, anxiety, and depression in participants who looked after individuals experiencing physical or mental illness.
+The study also notes the increased availability of online therapy platforms.

 Takeaway

-How do you help a friend that doesn't want help?
+How do you help a friend who doesn't want help?

 Use encouragement and supportive words to share the benefits of getting help, but don’t push them.
 Let them know that you are available and that you care about them.
 Keep offering your support, and be patient.
 Sometimes this sort of thing can take time.